The US could see shortages and higher retail prices if a dockworkers strike drags on

 How will this affect consumers?

-The strike could last weeks — or months.
-If the strike is resolved within a few weeks, consumers probably wouldn’t notice any major shortages of retail goods.
-But a strike that persists for more than a month would likely cause a shortage of some consumer products, although most holiday retail goods have already arrived from overseas.
-Shoppers could see higher prices on a vast array of goods, from fruit and vegetables to cars.
+If the strike is resolved within a few weeks, consumers probably wouldn’t notice any significant shortages or price hikes.
+But a work stoppage that persists for more than a month could be a different story, depending on what you're shopping for.
+Most holiday retail goods have already arrived from overseas, so there is a buffer.
+Prices on everything from fruits and vegetables to cars may head higher, at least temporarily, if it drags on.

+That would be unwelcome news after snarled supply chains sent prices jetting higher at the end of the pandemic, and could be potentially damaging politically with Election Day about a month away.

 Businesses are making contingency plans

-Since the major supply chain disruption in 2021 caused by pandemic bottlenecks, retailers have adapted to supply chain disrupters being "the new norm," said Rick Haase, owner of a mini-chain of Patina gift shops in and around the Twin Cities in Minnesota.
+Since the major supply chain disruption in 2021, retailers have adapted to supply chain disrupters being the new norm, said Rick Haase, owner of a mini-chain of Patina gift shops in and around the Twin Cities in Minnesota.

 “The best approach for Patina has been to secure orders early and have the goods in our warehouse and back rooms to ensure we are in stock on key goods,” Haase said.

-Daniel Vasquez, who owns Dynamic Auto Movers in Miami, which specializes in importing and exporting vehicles, increased inventory, specifically for vehicles that take longer to ship, in anticipation of a strike.
+Daniel Vasquez, who owns the import, export specialty company Dynamic Auto Movers in Miami, increased inventory, specifically for vehicles that take longer to ship, in anticipation of a strike.

-He has also stopped relying on one port or shipping partner and has expanded his relationship with smaller ports and shipping companies that can bypass congested areas.
+He too stopped relying on one port or shipping partner and has expanded his relationship with smaller ports and shipping companies that can bypass congested areas.

 How will a strike affect holiday shopping?

-Jonathan Gold, vice president of the supply chain and customs policy at the National Retail Federation, the nation's largest retail trade group, said the strike arrives with the supply network continuing to face challenges from Houthi attacks on commercial shipping that have essentially shut down the use of the Red Sea and Suez Canal.
+Jonathan Gold, vice president of the supply chain and customs policy at the National Retail Federation, the nation's largest retail trade group, said the strike arrives with the supply network already facing challenges from Houthi attacks on commercial shipping that have essentially shut down the use of the Red Sea and Suez Canal.

-The uncertainty over the supply chain is taking place at the peak of the holiday shipping season for retailers, which traditionally runs from July through early November.
-Many big retailers, anticipating a strike, started shipping their goods to U.S. distribution centers in June, and Gold said that the majority of products ordered are already in the U.S.
+Rising uncertainty over the supply chain arrives at the peak of the holiday shipping season for retailers, which traditionally runs from July through early November.
+Many big retailers, anticipating a strike, started shipping goods to U.S. distribution centers in June, and Gold said that the majority of those products are already in the U.S.

-But retailers will have a hard time replenishing items and are incurring extra warehouse costs to store goods longer.
-Gold also noted that carriers are already announcing surcharges on containers to address potential disruptions.
+Yet on top of the cost of storing goods for longer, retailers will have a hard time replenishing their inventory should the strike drag on, and as Gold pointed out, carriers are already announcing surcharges on shipped containers due to potential disruptions.

-Greg Ahearn, president and CEO of The Toy Association, the nation’s leading toy trade group, noted that a strike would happen at an extremely critical time for toy sellers and makers — up to 60% of a toy company’s annual sales come during the fourth quarter.

-The holiday shipping window for the toy industry is anywhere from six to eight weeks and started in July, though some toy companies tried to ship earlier or add more toys to shipments, Ahearn said.

-“It hits many ways,” he said.
-“From a consumer perspective, it starts with delays in availability and then starts to surface as product shortages within toys.
-At retail for the toy industry, it results in potentially higher prices based on scarcity and increased costs.”
+Toy companies had ready diverted many shipments through Los Angeles in anticipation of a strike and inventories at stores are right now are healthy, said Greg Ahearn who leads The Toy Association, the nation’s leading toy trade group.
+He said Wednesday that the strike becomes more problematic with time, specifically in satisfying demand for popular toys as Christmas approaches.

+As much as 60% of annual sales for toy companies occur during the current quarter, Ahearn said.

+“The longer this goes on, the higher probability that toys that parents and caregivers want for their children will be scarce and with scarcity comes the potential for higher prices,” he said

-AP Writers Tom Krisher in Detroit and Stephen Groves in Dover, Delaware, contributed to this report.
+AP Writers Tom Krisher, Stephen Groves and Colleen Long contributed to this report.

 Credit: AP